Searching for the Grey Lady:

 In June 2019 the National Lottery Heritage Fund awarded Pegleg Productions £9,900 through a First World War 'Then and Now' grant for Searching for the Grey Lady: A Ghost from WW1 at the RNOH, to mark the First World War Centenary at the Royal National Orthopaedic Hospital, Stanmore, Middlesex.

-Thanks to National Lottery players this support will enable us to reveal and share the RNOH’s First World War legacy of rehabilitation and renewal from the perspective of people whose lives continue to be shaped by that heritage.
+Thanks to National Lottery players this support enables us to reveal and share the RNOH’s First World War legacy of rehabilitation and renewal from the perspective of people whose lives continue to be shaped by that heritage.

 Pegleg Productions proposed exploring the founding and evolution of this world-renowned orthopaedic hospital, beginning with the hospital's ghost - known as the 'Grey Lady'.
 Some believed her to be Mary Wardell, who in 1883 purchased the Stanmore site for a scarlet fever convalescent hospital, which subsequently became a First World War auxiliary military convalescent hospital.